Meet the State Committee

 District 6 – Margie Raimondo, Pulaski County

 Nita Cooper is chair of the Arkansas Farm Bureau Women’s Leadership Committee.
-She and her husband Gary own and operate a cow-calf operation in Everton (Boone County).
+She and her husband, Gary, own and operate a cow-calf operation in Everton (Boone County).
 They have two daughters, Nikki (Richey) and Kim (Jade), and five grandchildren – Rilee, Rex, Jhett, Lynlee and Steeley.
 Nita is a retired Boone County extension agent.
-She is serving her sixth year on the state committee and first as chair.
+She is serving her seventh year on the state committee and second year as chair.

 Sara Beth Johnson is vice chair of the Arkansas Farm Bureau Women’s Leadership Committee.
-She and her husband Colton are Lonoke County Farm Bureau members.
-They own and operate Flying Pig Cattle Co., in Hickory Plains.
-In addition to a commercial cow-calf operation, they also sell raw cow and goat milk and make small batch goat milk soaps.
-Their daughter Josey loves the farm life and helps milk goats and cows, feed the livestock and drives every vehicle they own.
-Sara Beth is serving her third year on the state committee and first as vice chair.
+She and her husband, Colton, are Lonoke County Farm Bureau members.
+They own and operate Flying Pig Cattle Co in Hickory Plains.
+In addition to their commercial cow-calf operation, they also sell raw cow and goat milk and make small batch goat milk soaps.
+Their daughter, Josey, loves the farm life and already helps milk the goats and cows, feeds all the livestock and drives every vehicle they own.
+Sara Beth is serving her fourth year on the state committee and second year as vice chair.

 District 1: Craighead County, Crittenden County, Cross County, Lee County, Mississippi County, Phillips County, Poinsett County and St. Francis County.